cajigaslab/Thalamus/docs/joystick_intro_task_guide.md

 Required time in seconds that the cursor must remain continuously inside the target to succeed.
 Pulled from the selected target configuration at target onset.

+### `reward_channel`
+Reward channel selected for that target on that attempt.
+If an older target config does not provide this field, the task falls back to the top-level `reward_channel`.

 ### `target_color_rgb`
 The displayed target color at target onset.
 Stored as `[R, G, B]`, integer values from `0` to `255`.